 On Oct.
-9, 2018, the University of South Carolina will bring together innovative thinkers and doers to share their ideas with the world for the inaugural TEDxUofSC.
+9, 2018, the University of South Carolina brought together innovative thinkers and doers to share their ideas with the world for the inaugural TEDxUofSC.

 A 21st-century university relies on the free exchange of ideas to help transform our culture and our world.
 The ‘TED Talk’ was designed with one simple idea in mind: to promote ‘ideas worth spreading.’
 TEDx is a natural fit for our campus and will provide a tremendous showcase for some of the most innovative people in the Carolina family.